ippontech/cpe-tp/README.md

 to be able to properly start your Java HTTP server.
 Check out the documentation if needed: <https://www.terraform.io/language/functions/templatefile>.

+> Don't forget, we want the instance to be launched in our VPC in a public subnet to be accessible from internet and to be able to reach our database.

-8) If you have not made any mistake before, you should be able to access your public EC2 instance from the internet in a browser with such a URL (find yours in the AWS console): <http://ec2-54-209-130-246.compute-1.amazonaws.com/>
+8) If you made no mistake, you should be able to access your public EC2 instance from the internet in a browser with such a URL (find yours in the AWS console): <http://ec2-54-209-130-246.compute-1.amazonaws.com/>

 9) Look into your JHipster application UI for a way to interact with your RDS database.
 If you need to login, use